andreihushcha/kitten_audio_classification/README.md

 - 16-bit depth
 The audio data is stored in NumPy arrays.

-We explored files with diverse audio characteristics providing various measures such as:
+We explored files with diverse audio characteristics which offered various measures such as:
 - Waveform
 - Spectral centroid
 - Spectral bandwidth